Office of Student Aid Scholarships

 Full-time students with outstanding academic records who have the greatest financial need are considered for a Renaissance Scholarship.
 The award is $1500 per year with up to four years of eligibility provided the student maintains a 3.0 GPA.

 Full-time students with the greatest financial need are considered for a University Trustee Scholarship.
 Award amounts and eligibility for individual trustee scholarships vary depending on funds availability and donor preferences.
 Typical award amounts are between $2,000-3,000 per year and may be renewable for future years.

 Students are considered based on the specific scholarship requirements.
 Award amounts and terms of the award vary depending on donor specifications and funds availability.

 Full-time students are considered for one or two semester awards based on chapter requirements.
 Award amounts vary.

 Full-time students who list Penn State as a first-choice school on the National Merit application by February are considered.
-Award amounts vary with the maximum amount of $2000 per year with up to four years of eligibility.
+Award amounts vary with a maximum amount of $2,000 per year with up to four years of eligibility.